 Mandatory Sinking Fund Redemption of 2002 Election Current Interest Bonds.
-The 2002 Election Current Interest Bonds maturing on August 1, 20 are subject to mandatory redemption prior to their stated maturity, in part, from mandatory sinking fund account payments, on August 1 of each year, commencing August 1, 20, at the principal amount thereof, plus accrued interest to the date fixed for redemption, without premium.
+The 2002 Election Current Interest Bonds maturing on August 1, 20 (the "2002 Election CIB Term Bonds") are subject to mandatory redemption prior to their stated maturity, in part, from mandatory sinking fund account payments, on August 1 of each year, commencing August 1, 20, at the principal amount thereof, plus accrued interest to the date fixed for redemption, without premium.
 The principal amount of such 2002 Election Current Interest Bonds to be redeemed and the dates therefor will be as follows:

-Mandatory Sinking Fund Payment Date (August 1) Mandatory Sinking Fund Payment (1) Maturity.
+Mandatory Sinking Fund Payment Date (August 1) Mandatory Sinking Fund Payment

+(1) Maturity.

+•